satornjanac/weatherapp/README.md

 Views that user can see on home page are:
     1. Current weather on the user's location
     2. Hourly weather on the user's location for next 24 hours
     3. 7 days weather on the user's location

+Every time on pull to refresh we will hopefully get sections from new api point.

 In the mock api these views are called sections and one of the responses look like this:
 ```